AdaCore/gnatstudio/docs/users_guide/extending.rst

   Query the local status for specified files.
 This query should be as fast as possible and avoid connecting to any remote VCS.
-The results need not be complete, but you should not implement this command if the output doesn't at least contain the working revision.
+The results need not be complete, but you should not implement this command if the output does not at least contain the working revision.

   * $* = list of files